Extending fibrations on knot complements to ribbon disk complements: Movies of singular fibrations on -manifolds with boundary

 \begin{definition} Let $\F_t$ be a movie of singular fibrations.
 We will keep track of the types and indices of singularities as $t$ decreases via a diagram we call a {\emph{singularity chart}} of $\F_t$.
 The vertical axis is $t$ (with $t=1$ at the top and $t=0$ at the bottom).
 The horizontal axis is $S^1=\F_t(h^{-1}(t))$.
 We plot the singular values of $\F_t$, so that as $t$ varies these points trace out arcs with some endpoints where a singularity is born or dies.
 We label each arc with the type of the corresponding singularity.
-Singularities in $\boundary h^{-1}(t)$ are drawn with dashed lines. \end{definition}
+Singularities in $\boundary h^{-1}(t)$ are drawn with dashed lines.
+(Note this is essentially a Cerf chart.) \end{definition}

-\begin{definition} A singularity chart is said to be {\emph{valid}} if it satisfies the following conditions. \begin{itemize} \item All arcs are smooth in their interiors and are never vertical. \item Arcs may intersect transversely in their interiors.
-At each endpoint, there are two or three arcs which share that endpoint.
-Near the endpoint, the chart looks like one of the subcharts in Figure \ref{fig:chartjoins}. \end{itemize}
+\begin{definition} A singularity chart is said to be {\emph{valid}} if it satisfies the following conditions. \begin{itemize} \item All arcs are smooth in their interiors and are never vertical. \item Arcs intersect transversely in their interiors. \item At each endpoint of an arc, there are two or three arcs which share that endpoint.
+Near the endpoint, the chart looks like one of the subcharts in Figure~\ref{fig:chartjoins}. \end{itemize}

 If a singularity chart is not valid, we say it is {\emph{invalid}}.
-See Figure \ref{fig:examplechart} for an example of a valid singularity chart. \end{definition}
+See Figure~\ref{fig:examplechart} for an example of a valid singularity chart. \end{definition}

 Note that the index of a singularity and the slope of its arc in a singularity chart determine its type.
 If on the arc, $\theta$ decreases as $t$ decreases (i.e. the arc has positive slope), then the index and type agree (e.g. an index-$2$ cone is type II).
 If $\theta$ increases as $t$ decreases (i.e. the arc has negative slope), then the index and type do not agree (e.g. an index-$2$ cone is type I).
 Therefore, labelling each arc of a valid singularity chart with only the type of the singularity it corresponds to also determines the indices of each singularity.